nycksw/ocd/README.md

 ## Credits

-Originally, "OCD" was my own minimal dotfile helper-script based on symlinks.
-More recently, I found this [elegant (and very old) suggestion](https://news.ycombinator.com/item?id=11071754), and so my workflow became simpler and cleaner—no more symlinks.
+Originally, "OCD" was my dotfile helper-script based on symlinks.
+Then I found this [elegant (and very old) suggestion](https://news.ycombinator.com/item?id=11071754), and so my workflow became simpler and cleaner—no more symlinks.
 I wish I had done this years ago!